 In this verse, the expression translated as “who can no longer manage to fast” is in fact “عَلَى الَّذِينَ يُطِيقُونَهُ = upon those who are able to it”.
 However, the owner of the translation ascribes a totally opposite meaning to it.
 This is exactly what the Qur’an calls “tahrif = distortion”.

-Meaning distortions that the People of the Book make in the words of the divine books they currently have are far more dramatic than in this example.
+Meaning distortions that the People of the Book make in the words of the current divine books are far more dramatic than in this example.
 It is not appropriate to decide about the Old Testament, only by reading the contradictory expressions in Its translations.
-It is essential to conduct extensive researches on the original text of the Tanakh by setting up research groups consisting of the experts of Hebrew.
+It is essential to conduct extensive research on the original text of the Tanakh by setting up research groups consisting of the experts of Hebrew.

-Yet, we have to draw attention to the following fact: The Qur’an declares the existence of words which do not belong to God, in some sections of the Books that People of the Book (ahl al-Kitab) have.
+Yet, we have to draw attention to the following fact: The Qur’an declares the existence of words that do not belong to God, in some sections of the Books that current People of the Book have.
 Below is an example:

 وَاتَّبَعُواْ مَا تَتْلُواْ الشَّيَاطِينُ عَلَى مُلْكِ سُلَيْمَانَ وَمَا كَفَرَ سُلَيْمَانُ وَلَـكِنَّ الشَّيْاطِينَ كَفَرُواْ